Don (character): Don: The Chase Begins Again (2006)

-Don 2 (2011)
+Don 2: The King is Back (2011)

 The film opens five years after where the original film ended with Don (Shah Rukh Khan) narrating the story.
 The bosses of the European drug cartel meet in the French Riviera to discuss a new threat emerging from Asia.
 Don is jeopardising their business because he is able to sell drugs at a much lower price to their customers.
 The bosses send word out that Don must die.
 Don has been living in Thailand for the past five years and goes to a remote settlement to pick up a shipment of cocaine.
 Instead of normal transaction, Don has to fight his way out because the European drug dealers want him dead.
 He then inexplicably goes back to Malaysia where he surrenders to Roma (Priyanka Chopra) and Inspector Malik (Om Puri).
 Don is sentenced to death and sent to a Malaysian prison where he meets his old rival Vardhaan (Boman Irani).
-Don offers Vardhan his partnership, Vardhan agrees - they escape the prison by poisoning all the inmates and go to Zurich, Switzerland, where Don meets his trusted companion, Ayesha (Lara Dutta).
+Don offers Vardhaan his partnership, Vardhaan agrees - they escape the prison by poisoning all the inmates and go to Zurich, Switzerland, where Don meets his trusted companion, Ayesha (Lara Dutta).

 In Zurich, they retrieve the contents of a locker only Vardhaan could access.
 The locker holds a tape that shows J.K Diwan (Alyy Khan), the vice president of a Euro printing bank called DZB (Deutsche Zentral Bank), sent by Fabian Kohl to bribe Singhania (Rajesh Khattar) to kill a competitor.
 Don blackmails Diwan into giving him the blueprints to the currency center so that he can steal the printing plates.
 Diwan gives him fake information and hires an assassin Jabbar (Nawab Shah) instead.
 Don manages to escape and forces Jabbar to work for him.
 Diwan, left with no choice, hands over the real information.

 Don and his new team plan a bank robbery and carry out their plan by using hostages.
 After stealing the printing plates, Don is betrayed by Vardhaan and Jabbar but manages to escape.
 However, one of the members, Sameer (Kunal Kapoor) calls the police and Don is captured.
 Don threatens Sameer for informing the police.
 Unable to enter the bank and free the hostages, the police are forced to work with Don to get back into the bank in exchange for immunity in Germany.